Eileen Christelow: Career

-Eileen Christelow worked as a freelance photographer and graphic designer before deciding to try her hand at writing and illustrating children's picture books.
+Christelow worked as a freelance photographer and graphic designer before deciding to try her hand at writing and illustrating children's picture books.
 In between graphic design jobs, and while her young daughter, Heather, was at day care, Christelow worked on book ideas, creating dummies that she sent out to publisher after publisher.
 A course at the University of California’s extension program, “Writing for Children,” taught by former Harper & Row editor Betty Bacon, provided the feedback that Christelow needed to polish two of her book ideas into completed dummies.

-Bacon also provided an invaluable contact, suggesting that Christelow show her books to Jim Giblin, at Clarion Books.
+Bacon suggested that Christelow show her books to Jim Giblin, at Clarion Books.
 She did so in August 1981, and Giblin bought both books, Henry and the Red Stripes, which was published in 1982, and Mr. Murphy’s Marvelous Invention, published in 1983.
 More than 30 books followed, with Giblin continuing as Christelow's editor until his death in 2016.

-In addition to the Five Little Monkey series, Christelow's books include stories inspired by her dog, Emma, who died in 2013 but lives on in Letters from a Desperate Dog and The Desperate Dog Writes Again.
-Other stories, including The Five-Dog Night and The Great Pig Escape, were inspired by true stories, and feature the culture and landscape of her native state of Vermont.
+In addition to the Five Little Monkey series, Christelow's books include stories inspired by her dog, Emma, who died in 2013; they include Letters from a Desperate Dog and The Desperate Dog Writes Again.
+Other stories, including The Five-Dog Night and The Great Pig Escape, were inspired by true stories, and feature the culture and landscape of Christelow's native state of Vermont.
 Non-fiction titles include What Do Authors Do?, What Do Illustrators Do? and Vote!

 Several of the Monkey books have been translated into Spanish (published in bilingual English/Spanish editions) and Chinese.

 The Robbery at the Diamond Dog Diner was adapted for the PBS children's series Reading Rainbow in 1988, where it was narrated by actor Peter Falk.